sophia-zube/incari-doc/objects-and-types/project-objects/hmd.md

 `Position` defines the offset position, in pixels, that the **Simulation Window** will be displayed on your monitor.
 This means that when you are working on a multi-display system, you can preview **Screens** on separate parts of your monitor.

-By default, the **Simulation** will be shown in the left-hand corner of your monitor \(0, 0\), with `x` representing the number of pixels between the left-hand side of the **Simulation** window and the left hand side of your monitor, and `y` representing the number of pixels between the top of the **Simulation Window** and top of your monitor.
+By default, the **Simulation** will be shown in the left-hand corner of your monitor \(0, 0\), with `x` representing the number of pixels between the left-hand side of the **Simulation Window** and the left-hand side of your monitor, and `y` representing the number of pixels between the top of the **Simulation Window** and top of your monitor.

 `Scale factor`: The factor by which the **Simulation Window** will be scaled.